ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

     attempts: userRound.attempts
   };

-  // FETCH REQUEST #2: request to the server to post a new instance of userRound return fetch(this.baseUrl, {
+  // FETCH REQUEST #2: request to the backend API to post a new instance of userRound return fetch(this.baseUrl, {
     method: "POST",
     headers: {